DistrictDataLabs/yellowbrick/docs/api/features/rfecv.rst

 To show how this works in practice, we'll start with a contrived example using a dataset that has only 3 informative features out of 25.

+.. note to contributors: the below code takes a long time to run so has not been modified with a plot directive.
+See rfecv.py to regenerate images.

 .. code:: python

     from sklearn.svm import SVC